 But let’s learn a little culture here, too!

-Oktoberfest is not a German-wide phenomenon.
+Oktoberfest is not originally a German-wide phenomenon.
 Instead, it’s really only traditionally celebrated in München (Munich), which is in the German state Bayern (Bavaria).

 In a nutshell, if you want to celebrate this festival in Germany, don’t head for Berlin or Hamburg.
 Although these cities may still have a small set up of Oktoberfest tents somewhere in the city, they’ll be inauthentic and geared more towards Touristen (tourists).

 November tends to be a very wet month, so make sure you learn the word Regen (rain).
-For a bit of German culture, learn about Laternenfest (lantern festival), a children’s holiday in honor of Saint Martin, and Allerheligen (All Saints Day).
+For a bit of German culture, learn about Laternenfest (lantern festival), a children’s holiday in honor of Saint Martin, and Allerheiligen (All Saints Day).

 Some great related words for this month are holiday ones, like Weihnachten (Christmas), Heiligabend (Christmas Eve) and Geschenke (presents).

 Christmas is celebrated in a similar way in Germany, although there are noted differences.
 For example, the Geschenke are always opened on Heiligabend and some people still use real Kerzen (candles) on their Weihnachtsbaum (Christmas tree)!

 Another great phrase to learn is zwischen den Jahren .
 Literally translated as “between the years,” this phrase describes the week between Christmas and Silvester (New Year’s Eve).